garrettclockhart/Quantum_Supply_Sales_Analysis/README.md

 *2022 did not have any recorded returns indicating there may have been an issue when gathering the data.*

 ## Recommendations

+### Advertising
+- **Create a marketing campaign that can recapture lost customers who bought items in 2020 and 2021** when sales were the highest.
+If a customer has already purchased from the platform, they are more likely to purchase again and need to be retargeted for potential future purchases.

+### Refunds
-- Look further into what is causing the Macbooks to be returned twice as often as AirPods.
+- **Look further into what is causing the Macbooks to be returned twice as often as AirPods,** additionally locate the return data for 2022 transactions.
-- Invest more into marketing the loyalty program and create more incentives for customers to join the program.
+- **Invest more into marketing the loyalty program and create more incentives for customers to join the program,** Loyalty members take less time to make their first purchase after creating an account, and on average spend more than non-loyalty members.

+### Products
+- **Increase the number of products that can be sold in the Gaming Monitor and Laptop categories** as only 3 types products make up the majority of sales for the platform.
+For example offering keyboards, headsets, mice, microphones in that category to increase potential add-on purchases.
+- **During surges of demand offer slight discounts to purchases and bundles made on the platform for popular products,** this can increase profit as the volume of sales will make up for the reduction in price.

+### Regions
+- **Investigate potential growth opportunities in APAC and LATAM regions** examples could include offering region specific products or conduct more research into the needs of the region.